Biden to host Netherlands PM for talks on tech, Ukraine

 “The horrific attack on an apartment block in Dnipro underscores just why Russia cannot be allowed to win this war,” Rutte said in the posting.
 “The coordination of international military support remains essential in the months ahead.”

 Ahead of Tuesday’s meeting, White House National Security Council spokesman John Kirby praised the Netherlands as as a “key supporter of security assistance in Ukraine.”
-The Netherlands has already contributed about $3 billion to support Ukraine and has committed to spending about $1 billion more.
+The Netherlands has committed about $2.7 billion (2.5 billion euros) in support for Ukraine this year.
+The money will be spent on military equipment, humanitarian and diplomatic efforts.

 Kirby said the two leaders also plan to discuss the Summit for Democracy, which they are co-hosting with Costa Rica, South Korea and Zambia in late March.